Cammin/DrillTool/README.md

 - Extract it to your Bepinex/plugins like most other Subnautica mods

 ### Ideas
-- single-use item that attaches to a drillable and destroys it instantly. single use system like flares. recipe could be a crashfish powder and diamond for 2 copies, like how crafting flares gives multiple
+- A single-use item that attaches to a drillable and destroys it instantly.
+Single-use system like flares.
+The recipe could be a crashfish powder and a diamond for 2 copies, like how crafting flares gives multiple

 ### Todo
 - Add configurable value for drill damage dealt to creatures